Configuring email channel

 - Force the generation of the mirror page : even if no link to the mirror page is inserted into the messages, the mirror page will be created.

 - Do not generate the mirror page : no mirror page is generated, even if the link is in the messages.

 - Generate a mirror page accessible using only the message ID : this option lets you access the content of the mirror page, with personalization information, in the delivery log window.

-The Explicitly set validity dates and Delivery duration parameters do not apply to transactional messages.
+The Delivery duration parameter does not apply to transactional messages.
 For more on transactional messaging, see this section .